seantwie03/cli_demos/README.md

 The system uses a "command file" and two custom Kitty keybinds to orchestrate the demonstration.

-The command file is a essentially a list of shell commands that will be ran as part of the demo.
-You can optionally include Sections, Presenter Notes, and additional comments.
+The [command file](#command-file-syntax) is a list of shell commands that will be ran as part of the demo.
+You can optionally include section headers, descriptive comments, and presenter notes.

 The first Kitty keybinding launches the script.
-You press this in the window you want your Presenter notes to show in.
+You press this in the window you want your presenter notes to show in.

 ```~/.config/kitty/kitty.conf
 # Launches the Controller window and starts the demo script
 map kitty_mod+n launch --cwd=current --title=Controller sh /path/to/your/kitty-demo/kitty-demo.sh
 ```

-The second Kitty keybinding sends the Enter key to the window running the script.
+The second Kitty keybinding sends the `enter` key to the window running the script.
 This prompts the script to send the next line of output to the Presentation window.
 You press this from the Presentation window to advance the demonstration.

 ```~/.config/kitty/kitty.conf
-# Sends the "next command" signal (Enter) to the Controller window
+# Sends the "next command" signal (enter) to the Controller window
 map f1 remote_control send-key --match 'title:Controller' enter
 ```